-In Area 7 there are EEO officers in each of the counties that are charged with investigating in the event of complaints.
+In the GOWB area there are EEO officers in each of the counties that are charged with investigating in the event of complaints.
 In addition, all participants are provided the grievance procedures and case managers are trained to refer participants wishing to file a discrimination complaint either to the Office of Contract Compliance at the federal level or to the Ohio Department of Administrative Services or directly to the federal EEOC if they choose.

-Area 7 will monitor and involve the one-stop operator when selected regarding ADA and non-discrimination responsibilities.
-All OMJ CENTERs will be monitored to assure compliance with the State's Methods of Administration and all federal and state laws as it relates to disabilities.
+GOWB involves the one-stop operator and requests that they monitor for WIOA Section 188 compliance when they assist the OMJ's in preparing for state certification.
+All OMJ Centers are monitored to assure compliance with the State's Methods of Administration and all federal and state laws as they relate to disabilities.

-Following the lead established by ODJFS, Area 7 will look at strengthening its ties with Opportunities for Ohioans with Disabilities (OOD), the state vocational rehabilitation agency, and the Office of Workforce Transformation (OWT) to improve access to services for those individuals with disabilities.
-Currently all Centers in the local area provide physical and programmatic accessibility.
-However, as ODJFS makes ADA training available for Center staff including how to market this demographic group to employers, Area 7 Center staff will be required to participate in the training.
+Following the lead established by ODJFS, GOWB is always looking for ways to strengthening its ties with Opportunities for Ohioans with Disabilities (OOD), the state vocational rehabilitation agency, and the Office of Workforce Transformation (OWT) to improve access to services for those individuals with disabilities.
+Currently all Centers in the local area provide physical and programmatic accessibility. =

-Local areas including Area 7 took advantage of funding made available at the onset of WIA and then again prior to the passage of WIOA to address ADA accessibility issues providing physical improvements to ensure compliance with ADA requirements.
-Area 7 also invested in technological upgrades such as TDD and low vision software to address the needs of those with disabilities.
+Local areas including GOWB took advantage of funding made available prior to the passage of WIOA to address ADA accessibility issues providing physical improvements to ensure compliance with ADA requirements.
+GOWB also invested in technological upgrades such as TDD and low vision software to address the needs of those with disabilities.

-All of Area 7's Centers were ADA reviewed and approved by a team of ODJFS and OOD staff.
-Once ODJFS makes their ADA Tool Box available offering onsite disability awareness training (including "Windmills" and At Your Service training), an ADA Checklist Guide, examples of State Term Contract information, Internet links and other resources, these will be immediately implemented by the staff of the Centers.
+All the GOWB Centers are ADA reviewed and approved.
+The ADA Tool Box offering on-site disability awareness training (including "Windmills" and At Your Service training), an ADA Checklist Guide, examples of State Term Contract information, Internet links and other resources, are made available and implemented by the staff in the Centers.

-The One-stop Operator, which may be charged with overseeing OMJ CENTER certification, will be responsible for implementing the self-assessment tool to be provided by ODJFS and an ADA plan to assure all Center staff are trained on issues relating to working with individuals with disabilities.
+The One-stop Operator is charged with overseeing OMJ Center certification and is responsible for implementing the self-assessment tool to be provided by ODJFS and an ADA plan to ensure all Center staff are trained on issues relating to working with individuals with disabilities.